The Impact Of The European Chicken Commitment

 The study aimed to provide an independent view of these aspects, filling gaps left by previous industry-commissioned research.
 The researchers focused on six major chicken-producing European countries: Poland, Germany, Spain, France, Italy, and the Netherlands.
 They used 2024 as the base year for calculations.

-The team compared conventional systems, typically using fast-growing Ross 308 birds at stocking densities up to 42 kilograms per square meter with the ECC system, which uses medium-slow-growing Hubbard Redbro birds at a maximum density of 30 kilograms per square meter (see the table below).
+The team compared conventional systems, typically using fast-growing Ross 308 birds at stocking densities up to 42 kilograms per square meter, with an ECC system using medium-slow-growing Hubbard Redbro birds at a maximum density of 30 kilograms per square meter.
+(See the table below for an example of production parameters for the Netherlands.)

 | Parameter | Conventional | ECC With Thinning* | ECC Without Thinning |